ABODEslc — Award Winning Salt Lake City Real Estate Team

 - Is staging worth it when selling your home?

 - Staging is a great way to make your home show its very best.
-Statistics show staged homes sell for between 10 and 15% more than unstaged homes, especially vacant ones.
+There are some statistics that show that staged homes sell for between 10 and 15% more than UN staged homes, especially vacant homes.
+If you really feel like your home could use an elevated lift to get more attention through our marketing, staging might be the way to do that.

 - What actually makes a house sell fast?